Difference between Characteristics of Combinational and Sequential circuits

 Prerequisite – Combinational and Sequential Circuits

-Combinational circuits are defined as the time independent circuits which do not depends upon previous inputs to generate any output are termed as combinational circuits.
+1. Combinational circuits: Combinational circuits are defined as time-independent circuits which do not depends upon previous inputs to generate any output are termed as combinational circuits.

-Sequential circuits are those which are dependent on clock cycles and depends on present as well as past inputs to generate any output.
+2. Sequential circuits: Sequential circuits are those which are dependent on clock cycles and depend the on present as well as past inputs to generate any output.

 The main characteristics of combinational circuits and Sequential circuits are as following below-

 |The output depends only upon the present input and there is no need for feedback for input and output, so memory element is not required.